-Afterwards we wrapped up our day by heading back to Kapana and having one of our best meals of the trip at Pavaj restaurant, who honored our reservations…
+Afterwards we wrapped up our day by heading back to Kapana and actually honoring our reservations by having one of our best meals of the trip at Pavaj restaurant.

 After our timely dunch at 5pm, we then spent the rest of our day with a sunset back at Nebet Tepe.

 After that, we made attempts at Escape The Room (“need reservations”), a bar by Nebet Tepe (“need reservations”), and a thai massage studio (“need reservations”), which all ended up in failure because, well, Bulgaria has reservations about travelers not having reservations.